 What to Look For in Analytics Degree Programs

-The perfect degree program is the one that suits your professional goals and your budget.
-Having said that, there are a few quality markers that can help you separate the wheat from the chaff:
+The best degree program is the one that suits your professional goals and your budget.
+Having said that, there are a few quality markers that may help you make your decision:

 - Public Policy Research Centers: What data science initiatives are faculty working on?
 Do these initiatives have applications to the real world?
 Can you see yourself involved in the projects?